2000023946/ORION/README.md

 ## Local Kubernetes Deployment (Minikube)

-To spin up the cloud-scalable architecture locally on a Mac, ensure Minikube is installed and active, then apply all cluster manifests:
+To spin up the scalable architecture locally on a Mac, ensure Minikube is installed and active, then apply all cluster manifests:

 ```bash
 # Start the local cluster environment